otrv4/otrv4/otrv4.md

 **Bob:**

-1. Receives a Non-Interactive-Auth message from Alice:
+1. Receives the Non-Interactive-Auth message from Alice:
     * Validates Alice's User Profile and extracts `Pka` from it.
     * Picks a compatible version of OTR listed on Alice's profile, and follows the specification for this version.
 If the versions are incompatible, Bob